You’ve probably heard of chatbots.

 You can read this post for more information on affiliate marketing and how it works:

-Affiliate marketing is as easy as setting up a profile with an affiliate program such as Amazon Associates.
+Affiliate marketing is as easy as setting up a profile with high-paying affiliate programs such as Amazon Associates.

 You can then start promoting their products immediately using the affiliate links that they give you.

 Surveys can be boring for some users.
 With chatbots, you can make surveys engaging and conversational so that individuals do not find them monotonous or a complete waste of their time.

 If you build a good chatbot to collect data by using Medium, you can log user data for big businesses.

 For example, say your client is an event planner.
 You can implement a chatbot that talks to users about what kind of events they like to participate in and then sell that information to event planning companies.